sizmailov/cctbx_project/xfel/small_cell/README.md

 }
 ```

-Name the copies 1.phil through 5.phil.
 Manually enter the unit cells and space groups of the top 5 candidates from candidate_cells.

-With run.py containing:
+With `run_index.py` containing:
 ```
 import sys, os
 phil_root = sys.argv[1]